chandra-lindy/cna_assign/README.md

 This app solves the daily CNA assignment problem.
-The main function is to take in the number of empty beds and names of nurses for the shift as input and outputs an evenly distributed bed assignments according to vacinity.
-Thus each assignment will consist of rooms that are adjacents minus empty beds of course.
+The main function is to take in the number of empty beds and names of nurses for the shift as input and outputs an evenly distributed bed assignments according to vicinity.
+Thus each assignment will consist of rooms that are adjacent minus empty beds of course.

 Give it a try, and contact me for feedback and feature request...